A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Special enrollment period

-Our guide to special enrollment periods in the individual health insurance market explains all of the qualifying events and the rules that apply to each one.
+Our guide to special enrollment periods in the individual health insurance market explains all of the qualifying life events and the rules that apply to each one.
 In general, if you’re enrolling mid-year, be prepared to provide proof of the qualifying event that triggered your special enrollment period.

 (If you’re uncertain about your eligibility for a special enrollment period, call (800) 436-1566 to discuss your situation with a licensed insurance professional.)